A Year For the Foodies

 I got the chance to pop in here yesterday and it was well worth it.
 This town has some great bakeries and cafes, but none with the homey, family kitchen feel that most coffee shops can’t provide.
 For one, when you walk in it looks like it could be someone’s home with a warm rustic look, with the passed down family recipes and traditions to match.
 You can’t go wrong just picking anything off the menu, be it gourmet doughnuts, pies cupcakes or other delicious treats.
 Along with a few secret ingredients, the lovingly made small batch doughnuts and pies are inspired by the seasons and made with locally sourced produce as often as possible.
 You won’t find any fillings or glazes churned out in 5-gallon buckets here.

-The Beer Garden at Basecamp is back and better than ever under their new identity and operation are known as Outpost Brewing.
+The Beer Garden at Basecamp is back and better than ever under their new identity and operation are known as South of North Brewing Co.
 The brewery has poured their efforts into a selection of delicious draughts that they make right there in the Basecamp Hotel, in addition to some well thought out food pairings to match.
 Their courtyard patio area features several picnic tables, lawn-games to play, and of course fire pits.
 Outside visitors are not only welcome but encouraged to stop in to enjoy exceptional beer, food, and fun year-round - hang out for live music any day of the week!

 Tahoe Hot Pot